 The rooftop scene in San Miguel is where it's at.
 Once Jake and I arrived in San Miguel de Allende and had our first rooftop dinner, we canceled all dinner reservations that were not on a rooftop.

-Perfect evening weather combined with spectacular sunsets and views, it just didn't make sense to not dine on a rooftop.
 The below places were my favorite by far.
 These are the absolute best rooftops in San Miguel de Allende for dinner and drinks.

 Quince - voted the #1 rooftop in the world, this is a great place to share an assortment of appetizers and sushi rolls.
 The drinks are delicious, most notably the Black Forest made with activated charcoal, mezcal, lime, and rosemary syrup.